pallets-eco/flask-admin/doc/model_guidelines.rst

         This method should return list of models with paging, sorting, etc applied.

-        For SQLAlchemy it looks like:
+        For SQLAlchemy backend it looks like:

             1. If search was enabled and provided search value is not empty, generate LIKE statements for each field from `self.searchable_columns`